Skip to main content

 Payroll Cycle Regulations

 The payroll cycle in the Philippines refers to the regular period at which employees are paid.
-The Department of Labor and Employment (DOLE) mandates that all workers must be paid at least twice a month, with a maximum gap of 16 days between payments.
-The standard payroll cycle for most companies follows a bi-monthly schedule, with paydays on the 15th and the last day of each month.
+The Labor Code requires that wages be paid at least twice a month, at intervals not exceeding sixteen (16) days.
+The standard payroll cycle for many companies follows a semi-monthly schedule, often with paydays on the 15th and the last day of each month.

 Overtime Compensation